ivanbruel/todoapp/README.md

 After it is finished you should close your **Xcode** window (Cmd-W), and open the new **Workspace** by running **open Todo.xcworkspace** on the console.

 You will now have access to the downloaded libraries by using the **#import** macro in your code (e.g. #import <AFNetworking/AFNetworking.h>).

+#### Without cocoapods

+Go to the github pages of each framework, **download as zip** or **clone**, and drag the <name of framework> folder into your project.

+To import the libraries on your .h/.m files you will have to import with #import "AFNetworking.h" since it is code on your actual project.

 #### AFNetworking
 This framework allows very easy intergration with any **RESTful** service API, whislt having a performance boost versus the Apple networking framework.
 This framework also has a much easier callback interface (through **blocks**).